tk0miya/sphinxjp.shibukawa/docs/index.rst

 ================

 Yoshiki Shibukawa (@shibukawa) is great Sphinx evangelist in Japan.
-This module is one of present for his birthday (11/14)!
+This module is one of presents for his birthday (11/14)!

 Setting
 =======